-MedShare bridges the gap between surplus and needs to improve healthcare and the environment through the efficient recovery and redistribution of surplus medical supplies and equipment to those most in need.
-MedShare collects surplus medical supplies and equipment from hospitals, distributors, and manufacturers, and then redistribute it to qualified healthcare facilities in the developing world.
+MedShare improves healthcare and the environment through an efficient recovery and redistribution of surplus medical supplies and equipment to those most in need.
+MedShare collects surplus medical supplies and equipment from hospitals, distributors, and manufacturers, and then redistributes it to qualified healthcare facilities in the developing world.
+MedShare has strengthened local health systems and increased the capacity to treat millions of patients in medically underserved areas.
 MedShare also outfits medical missions and safety net clinics in both the U.S. and abroad.
 MedShare’s shipments save lives and improve access to quality healthcare in some of the most remote, impoverished places in the world.

 Primary Area of Impact: Healthcare

 Geographic Areas (Continents): Africa, Asia, Europe, North America, Oceania, South America